dgabrahams/ud036_StarterCode/README.md

 git version 2.3.2
 ```

 If an supported version is seen or the command itself isn't recognised, then GIT will need to be installed.
-Please see the link below for furthe rinstructions on installing GIT:
+Please see the link below for further instructions on installing GIT:
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git